The cost and effect of a 'keep-everything' returns policy.

 The Challenge: An Incomplete Returns Strategy

-Before Sharetown, Castlery's returns process was fragmented and expensive:
+Before Sharetown, Castlery's returns process was fragmented and expensive.

-"We would pay our carrier just to go and pick it up... which made it much more expensive," costing "between $125 to $150 for the pickup" and sometimes as high as "$250 to $300" in the past.
+Prior to having Sharetown or any type of reverse logistics solution, honestly we would just let the customer keep it.
+We didn't have any type of returns process in place.
+We would pay our carrier just to go and pick it up... which made it much more expensive, costing between $125 to $150 for the pickup and sometimes as high as $250 to $300 in the past.

 The Transformation: From Cost Center to Recovery Opportunity